-|2017||1 Nov||Wed||All Saints Day||National|
+|2023||1 Nov||Wed||All Saints' Day||National|

-For All Saints Day, people all over Spain return from the big cities to their original home towns and villages, causing a good deal of traffic congestion but keeping the memory of now-gone relatives alive.
+On All Saints’ Day, millions of devout families turn out to decorate the graves of the deceased.
+Some even clean up the graves several days in advance to prepare them for the occasion. people all over Spain return from the big cities to their original home towns and villages, causing a good deal of traffic congestion but keeping the memory of now-gone relatives alive.

 Shops will be well stocked with bouquets in anticipation of the holiday, and streets will be lined with flower vendors.
-In fact, more flowers are sold in Spain on All Saints Day than on any other day of the year.
+In fact, more flowers are sold in Spain on All Saints’ Day than on any other day of the year.